 Fellows’ experiences will vary, depending on their choices of degree programs and where they are in the decision-making progress regarding degrees.
-Some Fellows may still be exploring a variety of options, and a “tour” of a college’s offerings may be the best use of their time in year one while other Fellows may be certain of their career path and ready to undertake an apprentice with an individual faculty mentor.
-And, other Fellows may determine that a degree program in another College meets their needs.
-The Fellowship allows for exploration across the University and its more than 168 degree programs.
-Utah State University is comprised of eight colleges, and within those eight are 42 departments.
+Some Fellows may still be exploring a variety of options and sampling a college’s offerings may be the best use of their time, while other Fellows may be certain of their career path and ready to undertake a more immersive project with an individual faculty mentor in their department.
+Still other URFs may determine that their research interests lie in another department or college, and engage in interdisciplinary work instead.
+The Fellowship allows for exploration of the more than 168 degree programs within the 42 departments of our eight colleges, and Fellows are encouraged to find research projects throughout the university.

 A few Fellows in the first year will actually engage in a project so deeply that they are asked to present at a professional conference, typically with their faculty mentor.
-In recent years, a math Fellow went to Italy with his mentor, a computer science Fellow to Las Vegas, a biology Fellow to New Orleans, a business Fellow to the National Conference on Undergraduate Research.
+In recent years, a math URF went to Italy with his mentor, a computer science URF to Las Vegas, and a biology URF to New Orleans.

-Maintaining a GPA of 3.5 or higher is imperative.
-Fellows have reported that they could have avoided GPA problems if they had made different choices: not missing classes for family trips; asking for tutorial help early; not enrolling in classes at levels of 3000 and above; and putting their class work as priority one.
+Maintaining a GPA of 3.5 or higher is expected of our URFs.
+Fellows have reported that they could have avoided GPA problems if they had made different choices early on: not missing classes for family trips; asking for tutorial help early; not enrolling in classes at levels of 3000 and above before they were prepared; and putting their classwork as priority one.

-The second year is the first opportunity students have to apply for the prestigious Barry M. Goldwater Scholarship, which is designated for students in science, math, technology, and engineering and offers $7,500 per year.
+Students in their second year have their first chance to apply for the prestigious Barry M. Goldwater Scholarship, which is designated for students in science, math, technology, and engineering and offers $7,500 per year.
 The Udall Scholarship is yet another possibility, and it is set aside for students who have interest in the environment.
 In the second year of Honors, students enroll in English 2010 (honors version), which features an introduction to ethics of research.
 A scholarship prep class (Honors 3900), a 1-credit course, helps students prepare applications for the Goldwater and other competitions.

 In general, the upper division years should see the Fellow solidly engaged in research, scholarship, or creative activity, leading to a product appropriate to the field of study.
-This also involves dissemination of the project, which can be at a number of venues: Student Showcase, Research on Capitol Hill, the National Conference on Undergraduate Research, Posters on the Hill in Washington, DC, arts exhibition or performance.
-Also consider Discover, an online undergraduate research journal.
-Study abroad is also an important part of a student’s development.
-Likewise, internships may be appropriate.
+This also involves dissemination of the project, which can be at a number of venues: USU Student Research Symposium, Research on Capitol Hill, the National Conference on Undergraduate Research, Posters on the Hill in Washington, DC, an arts exhibition or performance.
+In some disciplines, undergraduates may also publish their work in peer-reviewed journals and a primary or contributing author.